Learn something new every day

 In the agricultural industry, there are many strategies for operating farms of all sizes.
 The various strategies for managing a farm can generally be categorized into agricultural systems.
 These agricultural management strategies typically describe whether farmers use pesticides or are organic, whether they are self-contained or interact with the surrounding environment, and whether farmers use strict measurements and plans or follow their intuition to make decisions on their farms.

-Agricultural systems can also be explicit or implicit, and descriptive or operational.
-When a farm uses an explicit agricultural system, the farmer weighs or measures exact amounts of nutrients like fertilizer, water, or pesticides.
+Agricultural systems can also be described as explicit or implicit, usually in regards to how they’re approached from an operational perspective.
+When a farm uses an explicit system, the farmer weighs or measures exact amounts of nutrients like fertilizer, water, or pesticides.
 This type of agricultural system is most common in high-production, for-profit farming.
+Implicit systems are often done more by instinct or practical teaching that’s been handed down but not ever formally memorialized.

-Agricultural systems also include static or dynamic systems, and open or closed systems.
-Generally, a dynamic agricultural system is one that is constantly changing to account for changes in the environment, as a static agricultural system tends to stay the same.
-An agricultural system that is open will contain or interact with parts of the local environment, while a closed agricultural system does not interact with the local environment at all.
+Another way to classify agribusiness is based on how it is structured from an environmental standpoint.
+The most common terms in this realm include dynamic and static systems and open or closed systems.
+Generally, a dynamic system is one that is constantly changing to account for changes in the environment, whereas a static system tends to stay the same.
+A system that is open will contain or interact with parts of the local environment, while a closed system does not interact with the local environment at all.
 For example, a greenhouse lettuce farm is a relatively closed environment compared to an outdoor lettuce farm.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!